 The Artist development scheme has a focus on production and consists of:

-• Regular Sessions with the Hospital team
+• Regular sessions with the Hospital team

-• A&R session with a Hospital artist
+• A&R session with Hospital artists (dependent on availability)

-• Educational sessions from the label team in: Marketing, Digital, DJ bookings, Music Business, Finance, Design and Publishing.
+• Educational sessions from the label team in Marketing, Digital, DJ bookings, Music Business, Finance, Design, and Publishing.

-Applications for 2024 are now open, apply here
+Applications for 2025 are now open, apply here

 “The Artist Development Scheme has been amazing.
 I applied for it fully believing I wouldn’t get it and then an email landed in my inbox.
 I thought it was going to be one of those “Thank you for applying, but unfortunately you weren’t successful” kind of emails.
 Hospital Records is one of those labels that I’ve always looked up to and hoped to work with one day and this gave me that opportunity, far sooner than I’ve ever expected.
-I was told I would be treated like an artist and Hospital delivered on that.
+I was told I would be treated like an artist and Hospital delivered on that.” - Myl

 Back to sections